IndigoUnited/js-dejavu/README.md

 Also there is an alternative to $super() inside your functions.
 The alternative is relatively faster than the original $super() and can be used in critical code.
 See below for more information.

+NOTE: The strict mode works well with "use strict".
+      Though, to improve performance, the loose version is not compatible with "use strict".
+      Run a preprocessor to remove "use strict" from all your code in production.

 ## Usage ##